 Many people want to be part of success and are often drawn to what is positive.
 Sharing success stories is a great way to celebrate the work of family and community volunteers and to highlight the accomplishments of your local school.
 Every Kid Healthy Week success stories represent the progress, achievements, and lessons learned from Action for Healthy Kids volunteers, and they inspire other schools to host similar events and engage their own school communities.
 The more stories volunteers (like you!) share, the more visibility schools get for their health and wellness activities.
 Consider using some of the media outlets you used to promote your event to share successes.
-Additionally, work with your local Action for Healthy Kids state coordinator to have your success story posted on the Action for Healthy Kids website and social media channels to receive national recognition for your hard work!
+Please let us know what you did by sharing on social media and tagging us using #EKHW22!